by Daniel Erspamer, CEO of the Pelican Institute

 Throughout our shared history, Americans – and Louisianans, in particular – have faced down many crises, from war to drought to floods to illness.
 Through determination, innovation and ingenuity, a strong sense of community and patriotism, and a stubborn will to succeed, we’ve prevailed.
 These principles are precisely what we need to emerge strongly from the challenge we face today.

-As we all know, today we face at least two major, core-shaking crises: a global health threat in the form of COVID-19 and the crippling effects on families and businesses emerging from the measures being taken to contain and threat the virus.
+As we all know, today we face at least two major, core-shaking crises: a global health threat in the form of COVID-19 and the crippling effects on families and businesses emerging from the measures being taken to contain and treat the virus.
 Each poses different yet grave threats to the future of our state and nation, which is why now is the time to put equal energy into solving both crises as urgently as possible.

 The human and health toll of COVID-19 are well documented, especially here in Louisiana.
 Our leaders have acted boldly and taken steps recommended by health professionals to “flatten the curve” and stave off the potential worst-case scenarios that we face.
 They have undoubtedly faced sleepless nights, enormous stress and countless meetings, and I am grateful for their service and leadership in making these monumental decisions.
 It’s no easy task.